-If you have any concerns about the issues raised in this statement or if you think you have identified signs of Modern Slavery then please contact us on the below contacts:
+If you have any concerns about the issues raised in this statement or if you think you have identified signs of Modern Slavery, then please contact us on the below contacts:

-- Post Office's Whistleblowing Officer: whistleblowing@postoffice.co.uk or by telephone on 07753 464277. - The Government's Modern Slavery Helpline on 0800 0121 700.
+- Post Office's Whistleblowing Officer: whistleblowing@postoffice.co.uk - The Government's Modern Slavery Helpline on 0800 0121 700.

 We encourage any individual who has concerns about unethical behaviour in any part of our business or operations to speak up and to do so without fear of retaliation.
-We will review all instances of non-compliance, on a case-bycase basis and will implement appropriate remedial action.
+We will review all instances of non-compliance, on a case-by-case basis and will implement appropriate remedial action.